m-voit/concepts-of-programming-languages/study-project/paper.md

 };
 ```

-In Go, the converter function looks similar to the JavaScript implementation.
+The converter function written in Go looks quite similar to the JavaScript implementation.
 This is the case, because Go has similar support for higher-order functions as JavaScript.
-The main differences between the Go and the JavaScript implementation are the empty interfaces to satisfy the Go type system and the higher verbosity of the Go code.
+The main differences between the Go and the JavaScript implementation are the explicit empty interfaces to satisfy the Go type system and the higher verbosity of the Go code [med02][she17].
-The reason for this is again the different type system of JavaScript and Go, as already mentioned [med02][she17].

 ```go
 func (parser Parser) Convert(converter func(interface{}) interface{}) Parser {